sheylz/keg_clicker/README.md

 ## What is Keg Clicker?

-Keg Clicker is a clicker game, where you need to click on Keg!
+Everything is very simple: Keg Clicker is a clicker game, where you need to click on Keg!